-A recessed projection screen and ceiling mounted projector are perfect for movie night or online exercise classes.
-A windowed bathroom with Duravit and Grohe fixtures and glass-enclosed bath/shower is a serene and spa-like retreat.
+A recessed projection screen and ceiling-mounted projector are perfect for movie night or online exercise classes.
+A windowed bathroom with Duravit and Grohe fixtures and a glass-enclosed bath/shower is a serene and spa-like retreat.

 333 East 53rd Street is an elegant full-service building, centrally located, with solid financials.
 It features a gorgeous planted roof deck with spectacular views, a live-in super, central laundry, and gym.
 Pets are welcome (dogs under 30 lbs).